HRemonen/hremonen-site/_posts/dbaas-vs-self-hosted-database-solutions-in-kubernets-deployments.md

 Contrary to cloud vendors providing the database, you could run it yourself on the Kubernetes cluster, on it's own Kubernets cluster or heck, even on a [VM](https://www.redhat.com/en/topics/virtualization/what-is-a-virtual-machine).
 The idea behind self-hosting a database is that you have full control of the version, how you're going to backup the data, how and where it's running on, and you are not dependent on any third party vendor.

 Self-hosted database should provide better performance and lower latency, at least in theory, because you are skipping a trip to the cloud vendors location and back each time.
 The most prominent benefit would be the cost compared to the managed solution.
 Though, it does not come easy, you will have to have more skilled employees, to pull this off.
 You have to be able to update the database, care for it's security, scale it as needed, create and store backups, etc. all the things that would be managed by the third party cloud vendor is now on you.
+There are open source database operators available, such as [Zalando's](https://github.com/zalando/postgres-operator) or [CloudNativePG](https://cloudnative-pg.io/), which might make some of the things easier, but still requires skills and time to manage.

 Hosting a database solution on Kubernetes requires a volume mount to a shared persistent volume, which does not die between deployments.
 Using a stateful set, we can quarantee, that there is always one identical pod of the resource, which should take care of data loss between deployments.
 There are also times when your database service might have downtime, such as the pod crashing and taking time to reboot, or version updates to the database or cluster.